bachi55/topological-sorting/README.md

 --------
   The Kahn1962 algorithm could be improved and is close to be as fast as the Corman et al. is.
 Both algorithms can be bounded by O(|V| + |E|).
 Since the amount of edges |E| is bounded by O((|V^2| - |V|) / 2) the [measurements/plot3a and plot3b] looking a bit non-linear, which comes from the non-linear increase of the amount of edges.

   Further investigations could check the memory consumption of the two algorithms.
-Furthermore it would be interesting to check the memory-efficiency (cache-efficiency considering the cache-misses) of the adjacency-list.
-Last but not least, there are more algorithms to solve the sorting, which should be implemented next.
+For example a big drawback of the Kahn1962 is, that it needs to make a copy the adjacency list, since otherwise it would modify the data.
+Also comparing the efficiency of the adjacency-LIST and an adjacency-HASHTable could be interesting.

+  Topological sorting can be improved very much by changing the underlying data-structure.